dg9mdr/ESP8266/sketchbook/README.md

 ### SimpleHttpUpdate:
 A very useful feature of the ESP-moduls is the capability to update the binary sketch from a web-site and flash is on the fly.
 Afer a automatically reboot the new software is immediately running on the module.

-### Finally, int the subfolder libraries you'll find additional libraries I wrote to make life easier.
+### *Finally, in the subfolder "libraries" you'll find additional libraries I wrote to make life easier.*